Grand Island in Hall County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Communications • Education.
 In addition, it is included in the Historic Bells series list.
 A significant historical year for this entry is 1878.

 Location.
 40° 55.301′ N, 98° 20.715′ W. Marker is on Grand Island, Nebraska, in Hall County.
-Marker is at the intersection of 1st Street (U.S. 30) and Cleburn Street, on the left when traveling east on 1st Street.
+It is at the intersection of 1st Street (U.S. 30) and Cleburn Street, on the left when traveling east on 1st Street.
 Bell is in Pioneer Park.
 Touch for map.
 Marker is in this post office area: Grand Island NE 68801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pioneer Park (within shouting distance of this marker); The Lincoln Memorial Highway (about 300 feet away, measured in a direct line); Old Dodge School (approx. 0.2 miles away); Martin Building (approx. Ό mile away); Federal Building (approx. 0.3 miles away); Civil War and Spanish-American War Memorial (approx. 0.3 miles away); Fort O. K. Cannon (approx. 0.3 miles away); Hall County Courthouse (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Pioneer Park (within shouting distance of this marker); The Lincoln Memorial Highway (about 300 feet away, measured in a direct line); Old Dodge School (approx. 0.2 miles away); Martin Building (approx. Ό mile away); Federal Building (approx. 0.3 miles away); Civil War and Spanish-American War Memorial (approx. 0.3 miles away); Fort O. K. Cannon (approx. 0.3 miles away); Hall County Courthouse (approx. 0.3 miles away).
 Touch for a list and map of all markers in Grand Island.

 Also see . . .
 Grand Island School in The Pioneer Spirit.
-(Submitted on March 5, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)
+Repaired broken link; 11/27/2024 LPG.
+(Submitted on March 5, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.)